subsquid/docs/docs/subsquid-network/whitepaper.md

 ### Data Providers

-Data Providers produce data to be served by Subsquid Network.
+Data Providers produce data to be served by SQD Network.
 Currently, the focus is on on-chain data, and data providers are blockchains and L2s.
-At the moment, Subsquid only supports EVM- and Substrate chains, but we plan on adding support for Cosmos and Solana in the near future.
+At the moment, SQD only supports EVM- and Substrate chains, but we plan on adding support for Cosmos and Solana in the near future.

 Data providers are responsible for ensuring the quality and timely provision of data.
-During the bootstrapping phase, Subsquid Labs GmbH acts as the sole data provider for the Subsquid Network, serving as a proxy for chains from which the data is ingested block-by-block.
+During the bootstrapping phase, Subsquid Labs GmbH acts as the sole data provider for the SQD Network, serving as a proxy for chains from which the data is ingested block-by-block.
 The ingested data is validated by comparing hashes.
 It's then split into small compressed chunks and saved into persistent storage, from which the chunks are randomly distributed between the workers.

 ![image](https://user-images.githubusercontent.com/8627422/255241118-9ba68865-c088-42ac-a01b-f961d1ed564b.png)